albertshaji/albertshaji.github.io/about.md

 Then I moved away from my family to the college campus, There two of my best friends influenced me to explore the mind and encouraged me to grow spiritually.
 There I spend a significant amount of my time with Linux, minimalist programs and bash scripts.
 <!-- [Git repo](https://github.com/albertshaji/x){target="_blank"}. -->

 Fortunately each summer vacation, I got the opportunity to visit premier research institutes and carry out projects.
 This enabled me to discover my true love for mathematics, which I still hold on.
-Even this [website evolved](README.html) from there.